-2. The civilian population as such, as well as individual civilians, shall not be the object of attack.
-Acts or threats of violence the primary purpose of which is to spread terror among the civilian population are prohibited.

-3. Civilians shall enjoy the protection afforded by this section, unless and for such time as they take a direct part in hostilities.

-4. Indiscriminate attacks are prohibited.
-Indiscriminate attacks are:
+- 2. The civilian population as such, as well as individual civilians, shall not be the object of attack.
+Acts or threats of violence the primary purpose of which is to spread terror among the civilian population are prohibited. - 3.
+Civilians shall enjoy the protection afforded by this Section, unless and for such time as they take a direct part in hostilities. - 4.
+Indiscriminate attacks are prohibited.
+Indiscriminate attacks are: - (a) those which are not directed at a specific military objective; - (b) those which employ a method or means of combat which cannot be directed at a specific military objective; or - (c) those which employ a method or means of combat the effects of which cannot be limited as required by this Protocol;

-- (a) those which are not directed at a specific military objective; - (b) those which employ a method or means of combat which cannot be directed at a specific military objective; or and consequently, in each such case, are of a nature to strike military objectives and civilians or civilian objects without distinction.
+and consequently, in each such case, are of a nature to strike military objectives and civilians or civilian objects without distinction.